chicagozer/rtdb/README.md

 When a collection will be used for lookups (aka master table), it must be loaded before its dependent collections.
 Use the *Priority* to order how collections are loaded.
 Lower numbers are loaded first.

 ### Using Deltas

+Often the amount of data that changes for each subscription event is small compared to the overall size of the reduction.
+RTDB offers a form of compression for this case by sending just the difference between the last reduction and latest one.

-If you pass the query parm *delta* when subscribing to a stream. i.e.
+This mode is enabled by passing the query parm *delta* when subscribing to a stream. i.e.

     /db/stream?view=6f57030d-ccad-41df-aa92-689292fa2c42&delta=true

+Or in the case of a WebSocket, sending

+	delta: true

+in the subscription event.

 In *delta* mode **rtdb** will first send a full JSON reduction, then all subsequent updates will be *diffs*.
 The [symmetry](https://github.com/Two-Screen/symmetry) Javascript library may be used to patch the reduction with the latest diff.